mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Power Imbalance_: When a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behavior (the "panopticon effect") and shaping or even denial of behavior (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{INTERDEPENDENCE}} or even to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place without appropriate checks and balances.

 * _Limits on Innovation_: Consolidation can preclude the possibility of "permissionless innovation" -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.
+Zittrain argues in {{FUTURE}} that "generative systems" such as the PC and Internet succeed precisely because they are built around a premise of permissionless participation and innovation.

 * _Constraints on Competition_: The Internet and its users benefit from robust competition when applications and services are available from many providers -- especially when those users can build their own applications and services based upon interoperable standards.
 When a consolidated service or platform must be used because no substitutes are suitable, it effectively becomes an essential facility, which encourages abuse of power.